-All indicators of energy consumption efficiency have declined for the

-- > For total energy consumption that includes the use of electricity, natural gas, liquid petroleum gas, diesel, petrol, other liquid fuel, paraffin, steam, solid fuel and other fuel, the rate of consumption per tonne of traded product was 13.2% higher. - > For total energy consumption that includes all of the above except solid fuel, the rate of consumption per tonne of traded product was 15.0% higher. - > For electricity consumption only, the rate of consumption per tonne of traded product increased by 26.1%.
+- > All indicators of energy consumption efficiency have declined for the second year in a row. - > For total energy consumption that includes the use of electricity, natural gas, liquid petroleum gas, diesel, petrol, other liquid fuel, paraffin, steam, solid fuel and other fuel, the rate of consumption per tonne of traded product was 13.2% higher. - > For total energy consumption that includes all of the above except solid fuel, the rate of consumption per tonne of traded product was 15.0% higher. - > For electricity consumption only, the rate of consumption per tonne of traded product increased by 26.1%